gitaroktato/healthcheck-patterns/article.md

 ## Probing and passive health checks
 The reason why I think that these ones are the most advanced type of implementations is that these are the only ones which offer capturing the widest variety of issues in your code.

-The advantage of passive health check over probing, is that it does not require additional syinthetic traffic, which can cause unnnecessary noise and complexity.
+The advantage of passive health check over probing, is that it does not require additional synthetic traffic, which can cause unnnecessary noise and complexity.

+The most important advantage of probing over passive health checks, is that it is a lot easier to implement.
+Another advantage is that it does not require real traffic going through the service to determine the instance's current health.
+This is not available in some cases, like in the middle of a deployment.

 [code-complete-bugs]: https://amartester.blogspot.com/2007/04/bugs-per-lines-of-code.html
 [liveness-readines]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/